voxmedia/thumbor_rewrite_loader/README.md

 # thumbor_rewrite_loader
 An HTTP loader which rewrites matches from a list with a single canonical domain.
+Not production ready, not tested, so please wait for a stable 1.0.0 release.

 ##### Install
-`pip install git+git://github.com/voxmedia/thumbor_rewrite_loader.git`
+`pip install git+git://github.com/voxmedia/thumbor_rewrite_loader.git@0.9.1`
+Where `0.9.1` is the release/tag.
+See releases for the latest version or optionally drop the `@` param to install from HEAD.
+All options are at your own risk.

 ##### Develop / Install locally
 `git clone git@github.com:voxmedia/thumbor_rewrite_loader.git`